Prophet Muhammad (peace be upon him) and the Taking of Poison:

 The companion obviously did not mean it to be literal, since he was still alive!
 It's clear that he said it metaphorically, in order to express his emotional pain and sadness.
 Hence, the phrase "cut his aorta" isn't necessarily literal.
 (See also Ibnul Qayyim's citation of Ibn Qutayba in his book at-Tibyaan fi Aqsaam al-Qur'aan, page 78, Ar-Razi's commentary Mafaateeh ul-Ghayb and Al-Maawardi's commentary An-Nukatu wal-'Uyoon under 69:46.)

-So just from the linguistic aspect alone, we could observe many loopholes in Wood's argument.
+So, from the linguistic aspect alone, we can observe many loopholes in Wood's argument.
 However, even if we were to assume for the sake of argument that the words al-wateen and al-abhar could clearly be shown to mean the same thing, Wood's argument is still unconvincing for a number of reasons.

-First reason being that there is absolutely no basis whatsoever for connecting 69:46 to the Prophet's (peace be upon him) statement.
+The First reason is that there is absolutely no basis whatsoever for connecting 69:46 to the Prophet's (peace be upon him) statement.
 The connection is simply a non sequitur.
 What is Wood's argument for the connection?
-Well, it's only on one basis alone and that is that both 69:46 and the Prophet's statement (in the English translation) mention the cutting off of the aorta.
+Well, it's only on one basis alone, and that is that both 69:46 and the Prophet's statement (in the English translation) mention the cutting off of the aorta.
 That's all!
-How desperate could one be at trying to formulate an argument out of thin air!
+How desperate could one be at trying to formulate an argument out of thin air?

 The following questions put to rest this extremely feeble connection: